 The thing is no matter where you are your family is still your family, blood is blood.
 He, like all my cousins, was always held close to my heart.

-He was many things to many people, a husband, a father, an uncle, a brilliant carpenter, but in my still vivid childhood memories he was always fishing.
+He was many things to many people, a husband, a father, an uncle, a dear friend, a brilliant carpenter, but in my still vivid childhood memories he was always my fishing buddy.
 It was the thing we shared each time we were together.
-The last time I spent any serious amount of time with him was after a wedding when he invited me to “the lake” to go fishing.
+The last time I spent any serious amount of time with him was after a family wedding when he invited me to “the lake” to go fishing.
 Instead of two kids jumping in the boat it was two 40 year olds, laughing and joking, like no time had passed, just as we had always done.

-It is those summers at my grandparents cottage, at “the lake”, I will always remember when I think of him.
-I used to spent all my weekends at the cottage yet the week or two that he would visit, initially with his older brothers and, as we grew older, by himself, always filled me with exhilaration, exhilaration tinged with terror.
-Paul was the outgoing fearless compliment to my shy cautious personality.
+It is those summers at my Grandparents cottage, at “the lake”, I will always remember when I think of him.
+I used to spent all my weekends at the cottage yet the week or two that he would visit, initially with his older brothers and then, as we grew older, by himself, always filled me with exhilaration; exhilaration tinged with terror.
+Paul was the outgoing fearless compliment to my shy cautious self.

 Our adventures always had something to do with fishing.
-Preparing to fish, trying to figure out where to fish, catching bait for the fish, or arguing about what bait would work to attract the fish today.
-I haven’t fished much since but every time I pick up a rod or thread a worm onto a hook brings back memories of those summers on the lake.
+Preparing to fish, arguing about where to fish, catching bait for the fish, or discussing which bait would work to attract the fish today.
+I haven’t fished much since but every time I pick up a rod or thread a worm onto a hook it instantly brings back memories of those summers on the lake.

-We spent hours catching frogs because the biggest fish liked frogs.
+We spent hours catching small frogs because the biggest fish liked frogs.
 We boated out to islands we knew were covered with frogs.
-We paddled the canoe deep into the deerfly infested but frog filled swamp.
-We dragged the canoe across cat tails, filling it with one small frog after another.
-The fishing inevitably becoming secondary to the adventure that resulted during the preparation.
+We paddled the canoe deep into the deerfly infested but frog filled cattail marshes.
+We dragged the canoe across shallow areas, filling it with one small frog after another.
+The fishing inevitably becoming secondary to the adventure that resulted from the preparation.

 We went on long walks through the forest behind the cottage, looking to find the deepest part of the frog swamp.
-A part of the swamp we could never reach in the canoe but were convinced held the mother lode of frogs and would keep us fishing for days.
-Fearlessly leading me over fences that defined the limit of my cautious explored, getting lost but obviously finding our way back, never actually finding the swamp but spending the day running and climbing and laughing.
+A part of the swamp we could never reach in the canoe but were convinced held the mother lode of frogs that would keep us fishing for days.
+Fearlessly leading me over fences that defined the limit of my cautious explorations, getting lost half the times but obviously finding our way back.
+I don’t think we ever actually found that back end of that swamp but always ended up spending the day running, climbing and laughing.

-We tried on several occasions to discover our own great fishing spot so we could be remembered in the lore of the lake, taking grandpa’s small outboard to parts of the lake I had never seen and was sure grandpa didn’t want us visiting.
+We tried on several occasions to discover our own great fishing spot on a lake that had been fished for centuries.
+We wanted to be remembered in the lore of the lake, to have a fishing spot named after us.
+We would take Grandpa’s small outboard to parts of the lake I had never seen, parts I was sure Grandpa didn’t want us visiting.
 I would remind Paul of this occasionally, only to be met with a wide eye grin and polite dismissal.
 I look back and I am glad he never gave into my caution, I have many more tales to tell to my kids as a result.

 Paul was fearless and in a lot of ways taught me to be fearless as well, or at least less cautious and for that I am eternally grateful.